We help our clients achieve their goals with our start-up and corporate experience in design, coding and mobile development.

 If we see potential in you, then we’ll invest in you.
 We’ll help you raise more funding from angels or VC funds.
 We have won Seedcamp before, so we personally know several European and American investors.
 We are also linked to a group of activists which gathers most of the leaders of the European tech scene.

-We start our product analysis with a face to face meeting where you describe your ideas and vision.
+We always start our product analysis with a face to face meeting, where you have the possibility to describe your ideas and vision.

 Next step is a thorough analysis on our part where we go deep in finding the best solution for your needs.

-Final step is offering a solution to your problem.
-In this part we tell you exactly what to do next – be it a MVP workshop or starting with design and development.
+Finally we offer a solution to your problem.
+We tell you exactly what to do next – be it a Lean Requirements Workshop or starting with design and development.

-Minimum viable product (MVP) is the first live and usable version of your idea.
-MVP has the minimum number of features while still looking good.
-The goal of an MVP is to test the business hypothesis and the engagement of the customer.
+Through this workshop we aim to create the first live and usable version of your idea.
+We build a prototype that has the minimum number of features while still looking good.
+The goal of a lean requirements workshop is to test the business hypothesis and the engagement of the customer.

 Our design process begins by meeting our clients to understand their needs.
 We define the purpose of our service, what the end goals are and who the target audience is.